 Which Certification is Right for You?In many cases, students wish to take all of our certification programs, as there is very little overlap between them.
 The question then becomes, which is the right course to study first?
 Many students start with the AHC course.
 These students want to start their studies with a solid foundation in Ayurvedic theory.
 After building this foundation, graduates develop a specialized knowledge base in digestion and herbs with MID and CAH.

-Other students want to get right to the center of Ayurvedic digestion and nutrition, or Ayurvedic herbalism, choose to specialize with the MID or CAH certification first.
+Other students want to get right to the center of Ayurvedic digestion and nutrition, and choose to specialize with the MID first.
 They then go on to expand their knowledge base to the rest of the body with the AHC program.
 A solid argument can be made in both directions, and only you can choose the option that is right for you.

 Still unsure?
-Text us at 828-785-8213 with your question and a time you are available to talk.
+Text our dirtector, John, at 828-785-8213 with your question and a time you are available to talk.

 READ MORE ON THIS TOPIC